rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 If both apps are installed in `/Applications` there is no need for setting paths.

-- Automatic execution of local configurations
 - path RsyncOSX
 - path RsyncOSXsched

-Automatic execution of local configurations enables the menu app to automatically execute synchronize operations when local volumes are mounted.

 ## Logging